';

 One of Washington’s best kept secrets, North Bonneville is ideally located between the recreational attractions of the Columbia River Gorge and the metropolitan Portland/ Vancouver area, just 45 miles away.

 Recreation runs year round at North Bonneville.
 Hunting, fishing and hiking are literally at your doorstep.
 There are 10 lakes within three miles and five streams within five miles of town, seasonally teeming with salmon and steelhead.
 A unique layout of 12 miles of walking paths meanders through the community providing rare level walking/bike path routes in the Gorge.
 The Heritage Trails system will eventually consist of four color coded interpretive routes all originating at a common trailhead… the Downtown Trail Station.
 Each route will travel through a different part of the city and/or its immediate surroundings all while highlighting the sights, sounds and history that make this area so unique.
 North Bonneville has its own nine-hole golf course along with a brand new disc golf course.
-Find first class lodging and relaxation in the luxury of the Bonneville Hot Springs Spa and Resort.
 On the east side of town, the mighty Bonneville Dam is a must-see attraction.
 The North Shore Visitors Center is a three-level facility offering amazing underwater views of migrating fish, a large theater and displays that explain the history and workings of a hydropower plant.
 You can also watch fish swim upstream from the fish ladder. http://www.northbonneville.net/

 Northwoods